Aquaculture literacy impacts

 • More than 500,000 visitors to aquariums and informal education institutions hosting eeBLUE aquaculture literacy exhibits.

-To learn more about the opportunities and impacts from these projects, you can visit our YouTube playlist of recordings from the February 2023 eeBLUE aquaculture literacy mini-grant symposium, or download the final report summary.
+To learn more about the opportunities and impacts from these projects, you can visit our YouTube playlist of recordings from the February 2023 eeBLUE aquaculture literacy mini-grant symposium for the first cohort of grantees.